windmaomao/proxy-state/README.md

 Notice the `inc` action is defined with a function that takes the current `state` as an input argument.

-To listen to a property change, we can use a event listener:
+To listen to a state change, we can subscribe to it with an event listener:

 ```jsx
 const p = proxy({